darrenwsun/qdoc2md/README.md

 1. `table` or `table(c1:date;c2:symbol)`: a table, with optionally column names and datatypes
 1. `fn` or `fn(date,long)->date`: a function, with optionally the datatypes of its parameters and return value.
 1. `any`: any datatype.

+# Example

+See [sample.q](resources/sample.q) for a sample q script with the designated docomments, and [sample.md](resources/docs/sample.md) for the generated Markdown document.
+A static site can be built on top of the generated doc via [mkdocs](https://www.mkdocs.org/), e.g.  `cd resources && mkdocs serve`